Blaine Ferri

-Blaine Ferri (born September 29, 2000) is an American soccer player who plays as a midfielder for FC Tulsa in the USL Championship.
+Blaine Ferri (born September 29, 2000) is an American soccer player who plays as a midfielder for Lexington SC.

 Career

 Fort Lauderdale CF

 Prior to the 2020 USL League One season, Ferri joined American club Fort Lauderdale CF on a free transfer.
-He made his league debut for the club on 18 July 2020, playing the entirety of a 2-0 home defeat to the Greenville Triumph.
+He made his league debut for the club on 18 July 2020, playing the entirety of a 2–0 home defeat to the Greenville Triumph.

 North Texas SC

 On June 18, 2021, Ferri signed with USL League One side North Texas SC.
 He debuted for the club the following day, appearing as a 71st-minute substitute during a 0–0 draw with FC Tucson.

 FC Tulsa

 On November 29, 2022, Ferri signed with USL Championship side FC Tulsa ahead of their 2023 season.
+He left Tulsa following their 2024 season.

+Foro SC

+Ferri played with United Premier Soccer League club Foro SC during the 2025 spring season, helping the team to a first place finish in the North Texas Conference.

+Lexington SC

+On July 31, 2025, Ferri signed a short-term deal with USL Championship side Lexington SC.

+International career

+Ferri was born in the United States and is of Italian descent through his father.
+He is a youth international for the United States, having played up to the United States U19s.